chirrag03/DS-Algo/DP/Jump Game II.md

 ### Optimized Solutioning
 This approach is greedy.
-The idea of greedy algorithm is to pick locally.
+The idea of greedy algorithm is to pick locally optimal move at each step, that will lead to globally optimal solution.

 ```java
 class Solution {